liddiard/skry/README.md

 - Python 3.5+
 - pip
 - virtualenv: install it with `pip install virtualenv`
-- PostgreSQL: If you're on macOS, install [Postgres.app](https://postgresapp.com) **and** use [Homebrew](https://brew.sh/) to `brew install postgresql` because Postgres.app lacks some libraries and command line utilities needed to set up and run Skry
+- PostgreSQL: If you're on macOS, install [Postgres.app](https://postgresapp.com) **and** use [Homebrew](https://brew.sh/) to `brew install postgresql` because Postgres.app lacks some libraries and command line utilities needed to set up and run Skry.
 - Redis: required for production, optional in development (used for caching).
 [Get it here.](https://redis.io/download)

 ### Instructions